How do I know the course schedule and availability?

-The full course schedule is available through the course browser at https://courses.wellesley.edu/.
+The full course schedule is available through the Course Browser.
 The course browser includes real-time information about open seats, meeting days/times, prerequisites, distribution requirements, and course descriptions.

 All students register online using Workday.
 Directions for registering online are available under the Student Self-Service tab in your MyWellesley portal.

 It is important to prepare for registration by selecting several alternative courses/schedules, so you have maximum flexibility during registration.
-Many introductory courses have multiple sections, so it is helpful to use the “Look up Courses to Add” link in the online registration system.
-You can enter the course subject and number to determine if multiple sections exist and which ones still have space.
+Many introductory courses have multiple sections.

 Credit/non, or credit/no credit, refers to a type of course grading that does not result in a letter grade.
 Some courses (primarily in the Writing department) are mandatory credit/non and students will receive either a CR (credit) or NCR (no credit) as their final grade.

 Students may take a course credit/non for a variety of reasons.
-Declaring a course credit/non may help you manage your course load or allow you to explore a new academic area.
-There are times when it is not appropriate to declare a course credit/non, e.g., when it’s an upper-level course in your major.
-See your Class Dean to talk more about whether credit/non makes sense for you.
+See your Class Dean to talk about whether credit/non makes sense for you.

-You can view your schedule online, either by day and time or in detail.
-The Student Schedule by Day and Time displays your schedule by day and time for a week at a glance.
-The Student Detail Schedule gives you the registration status for each course.
-This may be printed from your browser’s print function using landscape format.
+Students can view their schedule online via MyWellesley, either by day and time or in detail.
+The Student Schedule by Day and Time displays schedule by day and time for a week at a glance.
+The Student Detail Schedule lists the registration status for each course.
+This may be printed from a browser’s print function using landscape format.

 Students can also view their schedule in Workday.
 Navigate to the Academics worklet, then click View My Courses to see what they are registered for.